moliad/mysr/README.md

 * run lib2a on the mysql\lib\libmysql.lib file in order to get a libmysql.a file.

-* delete the libmysql.lib from your copy of the mysql lib dir...  it confuses GCC.
+* rename the libmysql.lib from your copy of the mysql lib dir...  it confuses GCC.

 ### You will need these to USE the library